MetaCommunity/dobelle-app/README.md

 ### An initial summary about the APPLICATION system

-_**Ed.
-Note**: This documentation is focused mostly for development of applications within a context of Amazon Web Services (AWS), namely for application of a build system and a continuous interation framework within an AWS Elastic Beanstalk (EB) instance_

-[AFFTA][affta] represents the first usage case for this application notification framework.
+Sidebar: [AFFTA][affta] was conceived as to represent the first usage case for this application framework.
+That would be in a context of _continuous integration_ and _functional testing_ within a distributed development service network.

 In the origins of this framework's first application within AFFTA, it was observed: That if an _error_, _warning_, or other unhandled